Choosing the Best AFTR Course Provider in 2025

 Trustpilot Reviews | 4.9 | NA | NA | 3.1 | 3.6 |

-MYCPE ONE stands out as a top choice for many tax preparers because of its comprehensive course offerings with lots of additional benefits:
+MYCPE ONE stands out as a top choice for many tax preparers because of its quality courses, affordability, and lots of additional benefits:

 A detailed 6-hour AFTR course.
 But if you want a complete 15- or 18-hour AFSP course, you have it all as well.
 You also need 10 hours of Federal Tax Law and 2 hours of ethics to complete all IRS requirements.

 For the AFTR 6-hour course, you only have to pay $49.
-MYCPE ONE offers a competitive price with a subscription option at $199 where you get complete CPE Access to 13000+ hours of continuing education courses.
+MYCPE ONE offers a competitive price with a subscription option at $199, which allows you to get complete CPE Access to 15,000+ hours of continuing education courses.

 The courses are created by top industry professionals, ensuring the most up-to-date and relevant information.